Polymer/polymer-starter-kit/docs/neon-animated-pages.md

 - </section>
 + </neon-animatable>
 ```
-Until now, all the pages of our web application were embeded in `section` tags under our page selector `iron-pages`.
+Until now, all the pages of our web application were embedded in `section` tags under our page selector `iron-pages`.
 Replacing those `section` with the convenience element `neon-animatable` is now mandatory because all children of `neon-animated-pages` are required to implement `Polymer.NeonAnimatableBehavior` in order to be animated.

 ## Fix the CSS